 - 7.1.
 Full-time students are usually expected to register for a minimum of thirty (30) credits (10 courses) in an academic year. - 7.2.
-A full-time student may be allowed three (3) additional credits for a total of thirty-three (33) if s/he has a degree GPA ≥ 3.6 after three (3) semesters or if they have not failed a course in their final year. - 7.3.
+A full-time student may be allowed three (3) additional credits for a total of thirty-three (33) if s/he has a degree $GPA \ge 3.6$ after three (3) semesters or if they have not failed a course in their final year. - 7.3.
 Part-time students are usually expected to register for a maximum of eighteen (18) credits (six courses) in any one year. - 7.4.
 A part-time student may be allowed to register for twenty-one (21) credits if s/he has maintained a minimum GPA of 3.3.
 Finalizing part-time students may also be allowed to register for 21 credits. - 7.5.
 Part-time in the Institute is defined by a student's work load per semester and does not mean evening studies.
-Students registered for part-time study must be prepared to attend classes between 8am and 7 pm.
+Students registered for part-time study must be prepared to attend classes at any time throughout the day.
 All students must check their timetable and the location of their classes.